 Where To Stay To Visit Vajdahunyad Castle

-As this castle is in Budapest proper, it is best to stay right there and enjoy Hungary’s vibrant capital city.
-You won’t even need to take a bus tour to the castle in this case.
+As this castle is in Budapest proper, it is best to stay there and enjoy Hungary’s vibrant capital city.
+In this case, you won’t even need to take a bus tour to the castle.

 - In Budapest: InterContinental Budapest, an IHG Hotel, if you’d like to take advantage of the low prices in this country for a little taste of luxury